tylerjrbuell/reactive-ai-agents/README.md

 ### Custom Configuration

-You can customize MCP servers in two ways:
+You can customize MCP servers in a few ways:

 1. Environment variable (`MCP_CONFIG_PATH`):